 Instructions

-• Rinse the quinoa under cold water using a fine-mesh strainer to remove the saponin coating that can make it taste bitter.
-Shake off excess water.
+• Rinse the quinoa under cold water using a fine-mesh strainer to remove the saponin coating — this is what makes quinoa taste bitter if skipped.
+Shake off as much water as possible.

 Notes